CYBAVO/ios_wallet_sdk_sample/docs/NFT.md

 ## NFT Wallet Creation

 - Suppose you'd like to receive some NFT tokens with Wallet SDK, but there's no that kind of `Currency` in the currency list, you can add NFT currency by calling `addContractCurrency`.
-If that kind of `Currency` is already exist, there's no need to add again.
+If that kind of `Currency` already exists, there's no need to add it again.

 ```swift
 /// [NFT] Add a new token & create first wallet